gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 .. index:: Pragmas, configuration

-Configuration pragmas include those pragmas described as such in the Ada Reference Manual, as well as implementation-dependent pragmas that are configuration pragmas.
+Configuration pragmas supported by GNAT consist of those pragmas described as such in the Ada Reference Manual and the implementation-dependent pragmas that are configuration pragmas.
 See the ``Implementation_Defined_Pragmas`` chapter in the :title:`GNAT_Reference_Manual` for details on these